allenai/mslr-shared-task/README.md

 The Multidocument Summarization for Literature Review (MSLR) Shared Task aims to study how medical evidence from different clinical studies are summarized in literature reviews.
 Reviews provide the highest quality of evidence for clinical care, but are expensive to produce manually.
 (Semi-)automation via NLP may facilitate faster evidence synthesis without sacrificing rigor.
 The MSLR shared task uses two datasets to assess the current state of multidocument summarization for this task, and to encourage the development of modeling contributions, scaffolding tasks, methods for model interpretability, and improved automated evaluation methods in this domain.

-This task will be co-located at the [Scholarly Document Processing Workshop](https://sdproc.org/2022/) at [COLING 2022](https://coling2022.org/), to be held October 16-17, 2022, Online and in Gyeongju, South Korea.
-We invite submissions to our [leaderboard](#leaderboard) and [paper submissions](#submission-instructions) to the shared task.
+This task is co-located at the [Scholarly Document Processing Workshop](https://sdproc.org/2022/) at [COLING 2022](https://coling2022.org/), held October 16-17, 2022, Online and in Gyeongju, South Korea.

 ## Timeline

-**Submission deadline:** ~~July 11, 2022~~ Friday, August 5, 2022 23:59 AOE **(Final extension)**

-**Acceptance notifications:** August 29, 2022

-**Source files and Camera-ready PDFs:** September 15, 2022

 **Workshop:** October 16-17, 2022 (Online and in Gyeongju, South Korea)

-**Note:** You do not have to submit a paper to present at the workshop, though it is encouraged.
-If you only submit to the leaderboards without submitting a paper, or if the model you submit to the leaderboards is published or being considered for publication elsewhere, we ask that you message the organizers with a 2-page abstract to be considered for presentation at the SDP workshop.
-Accepted full-length papers will be published in workshop proceedings.
-Abstracts are non-archival.

 ## Dataset Access